ragingwind/electron-react-boilerplate/readme.md

-# bare-electron-react
+# bare-electron-react-es6

-> Bare project for electron with react
+> Bare project for electron with react, es6

 ## Install dependencies